Alan-Balvin/weatherApp/README.md

 - Styled Components CSS-in-JS, using styled-components to write CSS inside JavaScript files, which allows for dynamic styling based on props.
 - Responsive Design with Tailwind CSS, using Tailwind for responsive layouts and styling, which shows proficient in utility-first CSS frameworks and responsive design techniques.

-6. Theming:
-Custom Themes: You're implementing theme toggling between light and dark modes, which is a great example of theming with Styled Components, React context, or state.
+- Theming: Custom Theme, implementing theme toggling between light and dark mode, which is an example of theming with Styled Components and state.

-7. Routing (optional if you plan to add multiple pages):
+- Version Control Git & GitHub, using Git for version control and GitHub for remote storage, this demonstrates collaboration and tracking changes in the codebase.
+- Build & Deployment:
+Vite:  using Vite for fast development and bundling, which improves build performance.
+- Deploying the app on platform Vercel and GitHub Pages.

+*** Routing (in process):
-React Router (if applicable): In case your app grows with different pages (e.g., city search, settings, etc.), you might use React Router for routing.
+React Router when the app grows with different pages (e.g., city search, settings, etc.).

-8. Error Handling:
-Error Boundary (if added): Handling API errors or providing fallback UI in case of an error (e.g., network failure or invalid city).
+*** Error Handling (in process): Handling API errors or providing fallback UI in case of an error (e.g., network failure or invalid city).

-9. Code Splitting:
-React Lazy Loading (optional): If your app becomes more complex and you want to optimize performance, you can implement React’s lazy loading and dynamic import to split your code.
+*** Code Splitting: React Lazy Loading (in process): If the app becomes more complex to optimize performance.

-10. Version Control:
-Git & GitHub: If you are using Git for version control and GitHub for remote storage, this would demonstrate collaboration and tracking changes in the codebase.

-11. Build & Deployment:
-Vite: You’re using Vite for fast development and bundling, which improves build performance.

-Deployment: Deploying your app on platforms like Netlify, Vercel, or GitHub Pages would be an essential step to showcase your deployment process.

-12. Optimization:
-Performance: Using performance optimization strategies like lazy loading images (e.g., for weather icons or background images) or memoization of components to avoid unnecessary re-renders.

 Overall Skills & Technologies:
-React.js (Frontend Framework): Your app is built with React, which is one of the most popular frontend libraries.
+React.js (Frontend Framework)

-JavaScript (ES6+ features): You're utilizing modern JavaScript features, such as destructuring, arrow functions, and template literals.
+JavaScript (ES6+ features): Utilizing modern JavaScript features, such as destructuring, arrow functions, and template literals.

 Styled Components: For writing CSS in JS and dynamically styling components.